tfausak/tfausak.github.io/_posts/2012-03-05-your-code-is-an-essay.md

 title: Your Code is an Essay
 ---

 Writing code is a lot like writing an essay.

-They start off the same way, with an outline.
-For code this means pseudocode or maybe a UML diagram.
-Essays start with a list of main ideas and supporting facts.
-In either case, this step can be skipped.
+You start off with an outline.
+Probably some bullet points or pseudo code.
+Maybe it's all in your head or maybe it's jotted down in a notebook -- it doesn't matter.

-Then it moves on to the first draft.
-It's the smallest, simplest thing that works.
+You move on to the first draft.
+It's the shortest, simplest thing that works.
 It might not be pretty, but it gets the point across.
-Usually the author is keenly aware of the concessions they've made.

-Few things move on to the last step, a finished product.
-Published essays get checked by friends and editors.
-Code gets checked by friends, coworkers, and bosses.
-This finished product is polished and handles edge cases.

-But why does this matter to you, a developer.

-You can use similar development techniques.
-Peer review is the de facto standard for essays.
-Ask for input on the code, not the output.
-Publish the code instead of showcasing the project.
-If you're feeling adventurous, convince writers to use coding best practices.
+The author is frequently aware of the shortcomings of the draft and why they're there.
+They just wanted to get something working.
+It can be refined later.

+And that's exactly what comes next: the finished product.
+It's been polished, reviewed, edited, and debugged.
+It handles edge cases, provides sources, matches the house style, and is formatted properly.
+It's the type of thing you'd use as an example of a good essay or chunk of code.

+So essays and code are similar.
+They're developed in similar fashions.
-The easiest thing you can do to improve your code is to read more code.
+Why does that matter to you, a software developer?
+Because you can use the same strategies writers use to improve your code.
-Good writers read far more than they write.
-What you read should interest you.
-Not much else is required -- it doesn't even have to be useful.

--   similar development flow
-    -   bullet points of main ideas / outline or pseudocode
-        -   good for establishing a structure
-        -   not always needed, depends on skill and objective
-        -   useful for collaborating
-    -   first draft / most basic code that works
-        -   most essays and code don't make it past this point
-        -   it gets the point across and works, but it's not pretty
-        -   often the author knows this
-    -   revised, edited, published copy / peer-reviewed, tested, shared code
-        -   takes a lot of time and, usually, a lot of people
-        -   often covers cases you didn't think of initially ("wiser")
--   why does this matter (aka "so what?")
-    -   use similar development techniques, as outlined above
-        -   already use a lot of the same ones
-        -   ask others for input on code, not output
-        -   publish code
-    -   read more code
-        -   good writers read a lot, good coders should too
-        -   ideally should be interesting
-        -   not necessarily immediately relevant
+Peer review is the de facto standard for reviewing written work, but I feel it's underused for code.
+All too often programmers focus only on the output of their program.
+A good way to counteract this is is to publish the code itself in addition to showcasing the project.
+GitHub is helping make this a more common occurence.

+But becoming a better coder is even easier than that.
+All it takes it reading more code.
+Good writers read.
+A lot.
+Good coders should, too.
+The code you read doesn't have to be useful, it just has to be interesting.
+It might come in handy later.